oribella/oribella/README.md

 ```

 For easy debugging using [vscode](https://code.visualstudio.com/download)

-Add a breakpoing and hit F5 and off you go...
+Add a breakpoint and hit F5 and off you go...

 To generate umd and es format: